 Rev. Young attended Western Apostolic Bible College.
 He and his wife, Janice, have two children and four grandchildren.

 Renee' Flowers became the First Lady of EPC in 1980.
 In addition to her role as a Pastor's wife, she serves as Pastor of Women's Ministries.
 A few of her many responsibilities include: coordinating women's activities, events, and meetings; overseeing meal preparation and hospitality services for various functions throughout the year; and organizing regional care groups.

-Renee' is married to Reverend Richard Flowers, and has two sons: Chad (and wife Mendy) and Chase (and wife Krista) and two granddaughters, Jadyn and Keira, and two grandsons, Cade and Chandler.
+Renee' is married to Reverend Richard Flowers, and has two sons, Chad (and wife Mendy) and Chase (and wife Krista).
+She is also blessed with two granddaughters, Jadyn and Keira, and three grandsons, Cade, Cash, and Chandler.

 Mendy Flowers has served EPC since 2008 in an administrative capacity.
 She manages the day-to-day operations of the church office, manages church finances, and maintains church records.
 She holds a B.A. in Communication Studies.

 Mendy is married to Reverend Chad Flowers, and has been blessed with two daughters and a son, Jadyn McKenzie, Keira Analise, and Chandler Dyson.

 Micah and Lisa Eldredge have been involved in various capacities of music ministry for many years, and joined the leadership team in 2010 as Pastors of Music & Worship Arts.
 They oversee a dynamic music program consisting of two choirs, an ensemble, anointed vocalists, and a talented band.